Private Gradient Estimation is Useful for Generative Modeling: Approach

+\myPara{Manifold estimation with an EBM.}~We use an EBM $E(\theta; \bs{x})=\exp (H(\theta;\bs{x}))/Z_{\theta}$ to estimate the canonical distribution of energy function $p(\bs{x})$.
+As mentioned in the preliminaries section, we only need to estimate the gradient of logarithmic data density $\nabla\log p(\bs{x})$, so we build the loss function with Fisher divergence as follows:

-It can be found that in the backpropagation process, we need to compute the Hessian matrices of $P(\mathbf{u})$ and $Q(\theta;\mathbf{u})$.
-Due to the high dimensionality, it relies heavily on arithmetic power in the calculation, so we use the random projection method to reduce its dimensionality according to~\cite{Song2019SlicedSM}.
-First we sample a projection vector $\mathbf{v}$ from a known distribution, such as a Gaussian distribution.
-Then project the gradients of $P(\mathbf{u})$ and $Q(\theta;\mathbf{u})$ into the direction of projection vector $\mathbf{v}$.
+During the backpropagation process, it is necessary to compute the Hessian matrices of both $p(\bs{x})$ and $E(\theta;\bs{x})$.
+However, due to the high dimensionality of these matrices, the computational requirements are significant.
+To address this issue, we adopt the random projection approach proposed in~\cite{Song2019SlicedSM} to reduce the dimensionality.
+First, we sample a projection vector $\bs{v}$ from a standard Gaussian distribution.
+Then, we project the gradients of $U(\bs{x})$ and $H(\theta;\bs{x})$ onto the direction of the projection vector $\bs{v}$.
 Finally, compute the loss function as follows: